harishappana-git/vmss-node/README.md

    npm run dev
    ```

    The server listens on `http://localhost:5173` by default.
-Use the on-screen controls to tweak dataset and hardware parameters, then click on any rendered component to dive deeper into the hierarchy.
-Breadcrumbs let you jump back up the stack instantly.
+Use the controls to configure dataset size, batch size, GPUs, and nodes.
+Click inside the spatial scene to drill into servers, GPUs, grids, blocks, warps, and threads while keeping the full hierarchy visible in faded context.
+Hover cards reveal metadata for each component.

 3. **Build for production**